Xyce/Xyce/test/ReadMe_RegressionTesting.txt

 ctest ABM_EXPLN

 for all the tests in the ABM_EXPLN directory.

+When using the options like "-L" and "-LE" keep in mind that ctest applies a logical AND to the results.
+So "-L resistor" "-L  capacitor" will select tests that have BOTH the resistor AND the capacitor tag.
+If you want to do an OR try -L "resistor|capacitor".
+Experimenting and using the "-N" option will help you select a reasonable number of tests to run.

 Using "-j" to run tests in parallel is a great way to speed up tests.
 But at this time some tests may fail.
 This can occur if two tests use some of the same underlying Xyce